han-11/webAppProject/README.md

 2. For the function that allows admin to filter flight list in admin portal, assumption is that I can combine both date range and departure airport query as one query, however I have some issue with using where and condition in mysql query, so I have to seperate the two filter funtion as flight_search and flight_date_search seperately.

+3. There is a duplicate function.  passenger_profile(passenger_id):

+but cancel and update customer info are shared bwtween customer session and admin session